Corporación Multi Inversiones

-Corporación Multi Inversiones (CMI; Spanish for Multi Investment Corporation) is a multinational agro-industrial corporation based in Guatemala.
+Corporación Multi Inversiones (CMI; Spanish for Multi Investment Corporation) is a multinational corporation based in Guatemala.
 The firm was founded as a family business by Juan Bautista Gutiérrez in the 1920s.

 CMI invests, provides employment and contributes to the development of the region.
 It started operations in Guatemala and Central America, and grew to become one of the most important business groups in Latin America.
 It is currently led by Juan Luis Bosch Gutiérrez and Juan José Gutiérrez Mayorga, joint Presidents-Chairmen.

 CMI works in two major business sectors: Food and Capital, with interests in different areas.
-In the food sector, CMI is in the wheat and corn flour mill, pasta and cookie production businesses; in poultry, pork, processed and sausage manufacturing industries; in balanced food for animals and pets; in the restaurant industry with its “Pollo Campero” brand, among others.
+In the food sector, CMI is in the wheat and corn flour mill, pasta and cookie production businesses; in poultry, pork, processed and sausage manufacturing industries; in balanced food for animals and pets; in the restaurant industry with its "Pollo Campero" brand, among others.
 In the Capital sector, CMI has renewable energy generation projects, real estate project development and financial services.

-Currently, CMI Guatemala has more than 40,000 employees, working in 15 different countries of two continents.
+Currently, CMI Guatemala has more than 54,000 employees, working in 15 different countries of two continents.